Addressing common questions

 For Autodesk CFD, there is a long list of verification examples that help validate results from the software.
 The verification examples are built-in directly in the online help of the software.
 You can also learn more here.

-In the Autodesk CFD online help, there is also a Theoretical Background section with fluid flow definitions, mathematical concepts, governing equations, and several other resources vital for all simulation users.
+In the Autodesk CFD online help, there is also a Theoretical Background section for all stress simulation users.
+Those include fluid flow definitions, mathematical concepts, governing equations, and several other important resources.

 For ANSYS Mechanical and CFD, there is a long list of verification examples that help validate results from the software.
 The following verification manuals are published to ANSYS customers on the ANSYS Help webpage.
 To obtain a copy of these verification manuals, please contact KETIV directly.